USF-HII/usf-hii.github.io/pages/hii-rc/connect.md

 To connect to the cluster, please use an SSH (Secure Shell) Client.

-USe the following information when connecting:
+Please use the following information when connecting:

 - User: `(USF NetID)`
 - Password: `(USF NetID Password)`